cornmonger/elseRPG/README.md

 # elseRPG
-A hybrid RPG engine that supports both text and graphical user interfacing.
+A hybrid RPG engine that supports both text and graphical user interfaces.

 The data model uses component pattern concepts, which allows for the creation of complex and detailed entities.